top of page

 However, this reduced size entails lower yields compared to photoperiod strains.
 The abbreviated vegetative stage limits the plants' growth and development before flowering, resulting in diminished productivity.
 Additionally, autoflowers may be susceptible to environmental stresses, as they automatically transition to flowering irrespective of their condition, potentially hindering recovery if they encounter adverse conditions.

-Furthermore, autoflowers typically exhibit lower cannabinoid content, making them less appealing to growers prioritizing high THC levels.
+Furthermore, autoflowers typically exhibit lower cannabinoid content, making them less appealing to growers prioritizing high potency levels.
 Lastly, their inability to be cloned poses a challenge, as cloned plants would synchronize their flowering stages with the mother plant, leading to stunted growth and diminished yields.

 PHOTOPERIOD